 MSAD 37 - The Superintendent of Schools Office

 MSAD 37 partnered with Downeast Community partners, including the local Head Start program and other community agencies and programs.
-Their focus is around researching and implementing curriculum guidelines (birth through grade 3), aligning standards and curriculum for ages birth through grade 3, forming and expanding on engagement opportunities (birth through grade 3) to educate and enroll families and community care givers.
+Their focus is around researching and implementing curriculum guidelines (birth through grade 3), aligning standards and curriculum for ages birth through grade 3, and forming and expanding on engagement opportunities (birth through grade 3) to educate and enroll families and community caregivers.

 MSAD 37 Contact: